yerinsmgmt/markdowns/send.md

 # 16. Data / Reporting

-> **In plain words.** The same report rebuilt every week by hand.
-Teach them to ask the spreadsheet questions instead of building the answer themselves.
+> **In plain words.** Somebody rebuilds the same report by hand every week.
+This section teaches them to ask the spreadsheet a question in ordinary English and get the answer back, instead of building it themselves every single time.

 ## Teachable shortcuts